 Canada cuts about 500 000 hectares of forest a year.
 While the forest industry has taken serious hits over the last decade, its economic impact is important to communities across Canada.
 Although forest management is under provincial jurisdiction, the federal government once played an important role in R&D and technological innovation.
-The federal government has largely withdrawn from its historical role in primary research with the closure of Canadian Forest Service research centres across Canada.
-The lapsing of funding for the Model Forest Program is another sign of the Harper Administration's lack of commitment to the forest industry.
+The federal government has largely withdrawn from its historical role in primary research with the closure under Harper of Canadian Forest Service research centres across Canada.